-To keep it fresh and bright, Josh intermixed grey and white tones on walls and in furnishings — and nearly every item was custom-ordered from Italy.
-In the family room, he brought in the leather Marino sectional and a set of Carrie swivel chairs to pair with a custom-made media center.
-“We wanted to keep the spaces sophisticated, but also fun,” Josh says.
+To keep it fresh and bright, the design team intermixed grey and white tones on walls and in furnishings — and nearly every item was custom-ordered from Italy.
+In the family room, they brought in the leather Marino sectional and a set of Carrie swivel chairs to pair with a custom-made media center.
+“We wanted to keep the spaces sophisticated, but also fun,” the design team shared.

 In the dining room, white One and Only dining chairs pop against the high-gloss One and Only dining table and One and Only buffet.
-“They are a classic couple, but they don’t mind pushing the envelope with some pops of color here and there,” he says.
-To that end, he hung works of art aptly named "Illuminessence" and "Illuminated," both vibrant and abstract.
+“They are a classic couple, but they don’t mind pushing the envelope with some pops of color here and there,” they said.
+To that end, they hung works of art aptly named "Illuminessence" and "Illuminated," both vibrant and abstract.

-Perhaps the most serene room in the home is the master bedroom, bathed in creams and greys, and a SILK wallpaper Josh applied.
-He combined the cream leather M Place bed with the high-gloss M Place nightstand and M Place dresser.
+Perhaps the most serene room in the home is the master bedroom, bathed in creams and greys, and a SILK wallpaper the design team applied.
+They combined the cream leather M Place bed with the high-gloss M Place nightstand and M Place dresser.
 “In the construction phase, it was hard to imagine everything when working around studs with patches of color,” Nataliya says, “but it all pulled together beautifully.
-Josh is fantastic.
-He’s such an excellent designer and visionary with a good balance of professionalism, listening, and knowing exactly what the customer wants.”
+Catoni’s Dallas design team is fantastic.
+They’re such excellent designers and visionaries with a good balance of professionalism, listening, and knowing exactly what the customer wants.”

-Josh echoes Nataliya’s sentiments.
-“Todd and Nataliya were very involved throughout the entire process, and that’s what makes it fun,” he says.
+The team echoes Nataliya’s sentiments.
+“Todd and Nataliya were very involved throughout the entire process, and that’s what makes it fun,” they said.
 “They are some of the nicest clients I’ve ever had the pleasure of working with.”
 Good vibes, all around.